mesosphere/dcos-docs-site/pages/1.10/administering-clusters/locate-public-agent/index.md

 - [jq](https://github.com/stedolan/jq/wiki/Installation)
 - [SSH](/1.10/administering-clusters/sshcluster/) configured

 You can find your public agent IP by running this command from your terminal.
-This command SSHs to your cluster to obtain cluster information and then queries [ifconfig.co](https://ifconfig.co/) to determine your public IP address.
+This command SSHs into your cluster to obtain cluster information and then queries [ifconfig.co](https://ifconfig.co/) to determine your public IP address.

 ```
 for id in $(dcos node --json | jq --raw-output '.[] | select(.attributes.public_ip == "true") | .id'); do dcos node ssh --option StrictHostKeyChecking=no --option LogLevel=quiet --master-proxy --mesos-id=$id "curl -s ifconfig.co" ; done 2>/dev/null